 - 1. An owner or operator must furnish to the Control Officer, within a reasonable time, any information that the Control Officer may request in writing to determine whether cause exists for modifying, revoking and reissuing, or terminating the authority to operate or to determine compliance with the General permit.
 Upon request, the permittee shall also furnish to the Control Officer copies of records required to be kept by the General permit or, for information claimed to be confidential, the permittee may furnish such records directly to the Control Officer along with a claim of confidentiality pursuant to SECTION 030.000.D and NRS 445B.570. - 2.
-Any owner or operator subject to the provisions of PART 030.100 shall submit yearly reports including, but not limited to, throughput, production, fuel consumption, hours of operation, emissions, emission factors and calculations used to determine the reported emissions from each permitted emissions unit for the previous calendar year.
-These reports will be submitted to the Control Officer for all emission units/systems covered under the General permit.
-The completed report must be submitted to the Control Officer no later than March 31 annually for the preceding calendar year.
+Any owner or operator subject to the provisions of PART 030.100 may be required to submit reports including, but not limited to, throughput, production, fuel consumption, hours of operation, emissions, emission factors and calculations used to determine the reported emissions from each permitted emissions unit for the previous calendar year.
+These reports will be submitted to the Control Officer for all emissions units/systems.
+The completed report must be submitted to the Control Officer no later than March 31 annually for the preceding calendar